kelsklane/title_generator/README.md

-# Text Generation Exercise
+# Novel Text Generation

----
-An exercise in scrapping text and using that to build a model that generates novel text similar to the source material.
+An exercise in scrapping text data using an API and using resulting text to build a model that generates novel text similar to the source material.